stadlar/IST-FUT-FMTH/docs/ÍST TS 310_2022 Domestic payments and deposits.md

 ### Payments Out

-Encpsulates the debtor side of the payment transfer, for a single payment or child-payment in a bulk.
+Encapsulates the debtor side of the payment transfer in the previous version, for a single payment or child payments in a payment bulk.

   -----------------------------------------------------------------------------------
   **Entity/Element**   **Equivalent data element**       **Comment**